 It was an ugly season, but Jake Ryan was definitely a bright spot.
 He had 7 games with at least 10 tackles and notched a career high (14) against Maryland.
 Jake earned first team All-Big Ten honors in 2014.
 He was named the team MVP at the end of the season.
 Jake became the first, and only, linebacker in Michigan Football History to win the Zatkoff Award (Best Linebacker) for three straight seasons.
 I am certain that Jake Ryan would have traded all of his individual awards and accolades for a Big Ten championship, but it wasn’t in the cards.

-As you probably know, Jake is doing just fine in the NFL as a starting linebacker for the Green Bay Packers.
+As you probably know, Jake went on to play in the NFL.
+He played for the Green Bay Packers from 2015 to 2018.
+He spent an injury filled season with the Jacksonville Jaguars in 2019.
 So, today is a great day to remember Jake Ryan’s contributions to the great history of Michigan Football.
 Yes, he was born a Buckeye, but he is now a Michigan Man for life!
 I hope that Jake has a very Happy Birthday today on his special day!
 Go Blue!